phetsims/vector-addition/doc/implementation-notes.md

 familiar with PhET sim development.

 The part that is most interesting is the implementation of vectors.
 Source code documentation describes things well, so we won't repeat that information here.
-We'll summarize the structure of the class hierarchies, mention a couple of " gotchas", and then it's up to you to explore the source code.
+We'll summarize the structure of the class hierarchies, mention a couple of "gotchas",and then it's up to you to explore the source code.

 The model class hierarchy for vectors is shown below.
 Note the distinction between interactive and non-interactive vectors.